 Now, we set up for the 2026 tournament, which will be played here in North America.
-Four years is a long time to wait, though, so in the meantime, head over to our page on the 2023 Women’s World Cup odds to get in on this year’s World Cup betting excitement!
+Four years is a long time to wait, so in the meantime, head over to our page on the 2023 Women’s World Cup odds to get in on this year’s World Cup betting excitement!

 As crazy as it sounds, many of your favourite sportsbooks are already taking bets for the 2026 World Cup.
 If you really believe in a country and want to strike while their 2026 World Cup odds to win are long, this would be a great opportunity.
 If these 2026 World Cup odds to win have piqued your interest, check out these two World Cup Betting offers from a couple of our favourite World Cup betting sites: